 For more complete financial information you may follow this link to review the Cabarrus Arts Council’s Form 990.

-- Exhibited work by 621 artists in four Art Walks
+- Exhibited work by 57 local artists in four Art Walks

-- Art on Tap presented four events for young adults, netting 91 members and 239 participants
+- Art On Tap presented four events for young adults, netting 73 members and 1,230 participants

-- Family Days offered arts, crafts, dance, and opera for young families
+- Family Days offered arts, crafts, dance and opera to 635 children and parents

 Code of Ethics

 The Cabarrus Arts Council and its President and CEO, Noelle Rhodes Scott, are members of the Association of Fundraising Professionals and abide by the AFP’s fundraising code of ethics.